MathematicalMedicine/kelvin/doc/kelvin-usage-details.md

 * `C` - Covariate (Liability Class).
 Corresponds to a single column in the pedigree file.
 The values in this column are used to group individuals into liability classes to allow for covariate dependence of the penetrances (or QT parameters).
 * `M` - Marker.
 Corresponds to two adjacent columns in the pedigree file.
 The values in these columns indicate the alleles of the named marker for each individual.
 Every marker that is listed in the locus file must also appear in the [map file](#map-file) and the [frequency file](#frequency-file).

-Kelvin currently requires that, if a phenotye status column is present, it must appear first, before any markers.
+Kelvin currently requires that, if a phenotype status column is present, it must appear first, before any markers.
 If a covariate column is present, it must appear immediately after the phenotype status column, before any markers.

 ### Map File

-This file lists the positions of markers on the chromosome, in either Kosambi or Haldane centiMorgans.
+This file lists the positions of markers on the chromosome, in Haldane centiMorgans (Kosambi is implemented but unsupported).
 The first line of the file may optionally explicitly indicate the map function in use:

     mapFunction=haldane